-Where to See the Best Christmas Lights in Philadelphia
+Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

-We’ve put together this list of some of the best Christmas lights in the city and beyond—from the top attractions to spectacular displays at private homes.
+We’ve put together this list of some of the most impressive Christmas lights in the city and beyond—from the top attractions to spectacular displays at private homes.

 Christmas Village